konstantins90/symfony-cookie-consent-bundle/README.md

 ### Javascript

-By loading Resources/public/js/cookie_consent.js the cookie consent will be submitted via ajax and the cookie consent will be shown on top of your website while pushing down the rest of the website.
+By loading Resources/public/js/cookie_consent.js the cookie consent will be submitted via ajax.

 ### Events